-Each of the sentences uttered by a certain talker is encoded using different scene.
-To balance the test, listeners of each panel listen to all talkers, and all scenes are covered in each panel.
+The following table assumes that test Categories correspond to different talker pairs.
+Each of the sentence pairs uttered by a certain talker pair is encoded using a different scene.
+To balance the test, listeners of each panel listen to all talker pairs, and all scenes are covered in each panel.